Virtual Machines vs. Anti-Detect Browsers: Key Differences

 - User agents

+Additional data, like your TCP/IP fingerprint, is also often used for this purpose.
 The list could go on, as each personal device has numerous unique attributes to be gathered to forge an online profile and track it.

-What Are Anti-detect Browsers?
+What Are Anti-Detect Browsers?

-Anti-detect browsers are web browsers that limit data exposure to deny discussed tracking methods.
-For example, an anti-detect browser, Incogniton , obfuscates the original user-agent (a string of data describing what kind of software is being used) and offers alternative ones for multiple online account management.
-On the other hand, Chrome, Edge, or Safari enforce a single user profile, exposing one’s online identity.
+Anti-detect browsers are web browsers that limit data exposure to deny and spoof tracking data points.
+For example, an anti-detect browser Incogniton obfuscates the original user-agent (a string of data describing what kind of software is being used) and offers alternative ones for multiple online account management.

-Anti-identity browsers limit cookie data collection, allow having hundreds of different browser profiles, simulate a different time zone, and use proxy servers like IPRoyal’s residential proxies to prevent IP tracking.
-They are an excellent choice for online privacy enthusiasts who aren’t necessarily gear-heads.
-Anti-detect browsers offer an easy-to-use application with numerous benefits explained so you know when to use one.
+They are an excellent choice for online privacy enthusiasts who aren’t necessarily tech-savvy.
+Anti-detect browsers offer an easy-to-use application with numerous benefits.
 Here’s a list of their most popular use cases:

 - Private browsing